Policy and Basic Approach

 System and Responsible Officers

 Progress of the sustainable procurement activity plan and results is monitored in the monthly division meetings, and follow-ups are reflected in plans for the next fiscal year.
-In addition, we check the status of sustainable procurement activities during annual audits conducted by corporate auditors and the Purchasing Division.
+In addition, we verify the status of sustainable procurement activities during annual audits conducted by corporate auditors and the Purchasing Division.

 Goals and Results